Monicaav94/Thesis/README.md

 ## 📂 Repository Structure
 - **📁 Code/**: R scripts used for data processing, model training, and evaluation.
 - **📁 Data/**: Processed datasets used in the study.
-- **📁 Results/**: Model outputs, figures, and summary tables.
-- **📁 Figures/**: Visualizations such as histograms, residual plots, and variable importance.
+- **📁 plots/**:  Visualizations such as histograms, residual plots, and variable importance.

 ## 🖥️ Methodology
 - **Machine Learning Model:** Random Forest (Ranger package)